pachyderm/docs-content/staging/integrate/_index.md

 ---
 # metadata #
 title: Integrate
-description: Integrate Pachyderm with popular tools such as JupyterLab.
+description: Integrate with popular tools such as JupyterLab.
 date:
 # taxonomy #
 tags: